 number's numeric value would be a memory location like

-NSNumberpointer is so the compiler must guidance the coder verify this the class has certain methods or to access known properties..
+NSNumberpointer is so the compiler can help the coder verify that the class has certain methods or to access known properties..

 .
 One last example:.